PuzzledK/Json-Resolver/README.md

 - The parser currently supports a simple JSON subset with proper whitespace handling.
 - String escape sequences are supported for common JSON escapes.
 - The printer formats objects and arrays with indentation for readability.

-## License

-No license is specified.
-Add a `LICENSE` file if you want to define usage terms.